Theronguard/Emergency-Dice/README.md

 * Spawns a lot of zombies inside
 * Teleports you to the ship, but leaves a zombie in your place
 * Spawns a lot of mines outside
+* Breaks a neck of a random player

 ## More to come!